 What’s it like to be a billionaire?

 Given the nature of my business, I am often asked by friends how does it feel like to deal with billionaires on a daily basis and what really makes them tick.
-Understanding after all the billionaires psyche is key in unlocking potential not seen anywhere else.
+Understanding after all the billionaire’s psyche is key to unlocking potential not seen anywhere else.

 Well for a start…let me tell you that the main thing I realized after starting dealing with billionaires a decade ago is that billionaires tend to be really good at understanding systems of value creation and placing themselves into those systems more effectively than anyone out there.